tseradev/tsera/README.md

 # 4. Keep the watcher active during development
 tsera dev

-# 5. Launch the demo API and the Fresh frontend in separate terminals
+# 5. Launch the demo API and the Fresh frontend (one command)
 deno task dev
-deno task dev:web

 # 6. Hit the health route (responds with `{ "status": "ok" }`)
 curl http://localhost:8000/health